Getting the most from your QSEHRA

-While all QSEHRAs are required to reimburse premiums, it’s important to note that your employer can choose to include or exclude medical expenses and OTC drugs for reimbursement.
+While all QSEHRAs are required to reimburse premiums, it’s important to note that your employer can choose to include or exclude medical expenses for reimbursement.
 You should have been provided a summary plan document that spells out exactly what’s included and what’s not.

 Pro-Tip: If Take Command Health manages your QSEHRA, we will automatically apply pre-tax balances to your account first (to help you maximize your tax savings) and then apply any remaining balance to post-tax reimbursements (hey, it still helps!).